Have you ever dreamed of planting and caring for your own hydrangeas with their glorious clusters of color and vibrant leaves?

-While this pot looks extremely heavy, it’s made of a mix of stone, resin, and fiberglass, and it actually weighs just 20 pounds.
+While this pot looks extremely heavy, it’s made of a double wall of UV-resistant polyresin, and it actually weighs just 13.2 pounds.

 This makes it sturdy enough to hold up those lush blooms but not so heavy that it’ll be impossible to move.

 The double walled construction helps protect and insulate sensitive roots during temperature swings.

 A large terra cotta container works well, too, although it’s heavier to move, so you may wish to invest in a wheeled base.